ffquintella/docker-rundeck/README.md

 - FACTER_RUNDECK_DB_SCHEMA - the name of the database schema
 - FACTER_RUNDECK_DB_USER - the name of the database user
 - FACTER_RUNDECK_DB_PASSWORD - the password to the database
+- FACTER_EXTRA_PACKS - A way to add extra packs that will be installed on the container initialization.
+The packs must be centos  7 packs and must be seppared by ;

 ### Data Store